wheresrhys/fetch-mock/README.md

 		* `throws`: If this property is present then a `Promise` rejected with the value of `throws` is returned
 		* `sendAsJson`: This property determines whether or not the request body should be JSON.stringified before being sent (defaults to true).
 	* `Function(url, opts)`: A function that is passed the url and opts `fetch()` is called with and that returns any of the responses listed above (or a `Promise` for any of them)
+* `options`: A configuration object with all/additional properties to define a route to mock
+	* `name`: A unique string naming the route.
+Used to subsequently retrieve references to the calls, grouped by name.
+If not specified defaults to `matcher.toString()` *Note: If a non-unique name is provided no error will be thrown (because names are optional, so auto-generated ones may legitimately clash)*
+	* `method`: http method to match
+	* `matcher`: as specified above
+	* `response`: as specified above

 #### `restore()`
 Chainable method that restores `fetch()` to its unstubbed state and clears all data recorded for its calls.